jcranky/talks/2016/09/scala-word-recap-at-zalando.md

 _or something like that..._

 ## apparently was not the first time this talk was given
-## but was the first time I saw it
 _you should be able to find it around_

 ## about the dotty compiler inner works